Another rise in positive Coronavirus tests on the Isle of Wight | Isle of Wight News from OnTheWight

-Since last night (18th October) the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by nine.
+Since Monday 19th October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by seven.

 Only get tested on the Island